spader7/obsidian-git-sync/föreläsningar/Computer graphics/Light, Blending, Transperency.md

 higher dynamic range
 - can be higher than 100%
 - can bleed over other surfaces
-	- as when you look into the sun it blinds you, making other surface
+	- as when you look into the sun it blinds you, making other surfaces glow/becom blurry
+- makes a suface able to almost glow when reflecting light (since its over 100%)
+	- if a mirror reflects the sun, you should use HDR to make the reflection show the correct light, blinding.
+### Global illumination
+- pbr is local illumination
+- lightning beyond local calculations
+	- example: light bounces from one surface to another and so on.
+This makes it so that each surface gets multiple light rays from different objects as it bounces with different values, light has no end position as